Estonia Patrons Circle

 Marianne Jõgi‘Interaural Contour I’, 2018

-Outset Estonia supports the presentation of Marianne Jõgi’s outdoor installation Interaural Contour I at Battersea Park during the London Art Night festival.
+In 2018 Outset Estonia supported the presentation of Marianne Jõgi’s outdoor installation Interaural Contour I at Battersea Park during the London Art Night festival.

-Interaural Contour I is on view at Battersea Park in London, England during London Art Night from July 7 to July 8, 2018.
+Interaural Contour I was on view at Battersea Park in London, England during London Art Night from July 7 to July 8, 2018.